 - Whisk together egg yolks, brown sugar, cocoa powder, heavy cream, milk, and salt in a medium saucepan.
 Gently cook over medium-low heat, stirring constantly, until mixture thickens and coats the back of a spoon, 8- 10 minutes.
 Strain through a fine mesh sieve into the bowl with chocolate and let sit a few minutes.

-- Stir until all of the chocolate is melted and the budino is well mixed.
+- Add vanilla; stir until all of the chocolate is melted and the budino is well mixed.
 Divide into 8 small (4 oz) jars and refrigerate until chilled and set, about 3 hours.

 - Serve chilled with a dollop of espresso cream and pinch of flaky salt and chocolate shavings.

 - Combine espresso powder and powdered sugar in a large bowl.
 Pour in about half of the cream and whisk until smooth (espresso powder may not fully dissolve yet).
 Add remaining cream.

 - Beat with an electric hand mixer on medium-high speed until soft, billowy peaks form, 3- 4 minutes.
 Use immediately, or cover and refrigerate for up to a day.
 Re-whip, briefly, if needed.